gagan052/SkillAble-3.0.0.1-/client/README.md

 # Freelancing Project Client

 ## Overview
-This is the client-side application for the SkillAble freelancing platform, built with React and Vite.
+This is the client-side application for the DevXcom freelancing platform, built with React and Vite.
 The application allows users to browse gigs, place orders, communicate with freelancers, and manage payments through Stripe.

 ## Prerequisites
 - Node.js (v14 or higher)